fieldtrip/website/tutorial/headmodel_eeg_fem.md

 _Figure 9.
 Aligned electrodes plotted together with the head surface_

-## Headmodel interpolation

 ## Exercise 1

 {% include markup/info %}
-Create a head model with method 'concentricspheres' that you fit on scalp, skull and brain surfaces, i.e. using the already made mesh.
+Create a head model with method `concentricspheres` that you fit on scalp, skull and brain surfaces, i.e., using the already constructed mesh.

 Plot the head model in the same figure with the brain surface and scalp.
-Check the help of **[ft_plot_headmodel](/reference/plotting/ft_plot_headmodel)** for further options of the visualization (e.g., color, transparency) which help to see the spheres and the brain surface together.
+Check the help of **[ft_plot_headmodel](/reference/plotting/ft_plot_headmodel)** for visualization options (e.g., color, transparency) which help to see the spheres and the brain surface together.

 What is the difference between this head model and the FEM?
 {% include markup/end %}